 I am a graduate student affiliate of the Minda de Gunzberg Center for European Studies at Harvard.
-Together with Clemente T. Sanchez, I run the Comparative Politics and Political Economy (COPE) graduate student seminar at MIT.
+Together with Clemente T. Sanchez, I also run the Comparative Politics and Political Economy (COPE) graduate student seminar at MIT.

 Before graduate school, I received an undergraduate degree in Politics with a certificate in Statistics and Machine Learning from Princeton University.
 You can find my CV here.